yaya7263/PokemonMonopoly/README.txt

 2. Open PikaMonopoly.pro
 3. Build with the latest version of QT.

-The location of the images are hardcoded and thus need to be changed in order for it to run.
-I loaded the images directly from my desktop, a different directory than the QT workspace I was using.

-I tried for more than an hour to try to fix it by moving it to resources/qrc etc.
-The backend is not fully connected to the front end.
-The front end needs more work since I focused on the backend first.
-I will continue working on it through the night.
-This project is way more work than I expected

 How to Play:
 1. Enter number of Players and number of Humans ( currently works for 2,2)